Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 The spring and summer seasons are the ideal times for the growth of an Alocasia.

-The plant gets the ideal temperatures, light, and humidity levels, so it grows at an optimum level.
+The plant gets the ideal temperatures, light, and humidity levels and grows optimally.

-However, the growth of the Alocasia will reduce in winter as it is the dormant period for this plant.
+However, the growth of the alocasia will be reduced in winter as it is the dormant period for this plant.

-The intensity and duration of the sunlight reduce, and the temperatures and humidity levels go down in winter.
+The intensity and duration of the sunlight reduce, and the temperatures and humidity levels decrease in winter.

-These are unsuitable for the Alocasia, and so it goes into a dormant period where it stops growing and saves energy.
+These are unsuitable for the alocasia, so it goes into a dormant period where it stops growing and saves energy.

 It is a natural process that you should not be worried about.

-Therefore, it is okay to notice slow or no growth in your Alocasia during the winter season.
+Therefore, noticing slow or no growth in your alocasia during the winter is okay.

-• Reduce watering your Alocasia in winter as the soil takes time to dry out.
+- Reduce watering your alocasia in winter as the soil dries out.

 The size of the pot

-The size of the pot can also affect the growth of your Alocasia plant.
+The pot size can also affect your Alocasia plant’s growth.

-If you keep your Alocasia in a small pot, it will become root-bound fast, and its growth will get restricted.
+If you keep your alocasia in a small pot, it will become root-bound fast, and its growth will be restricted.

 Since the roots will not have enough space for growth, they will fail to grow freely.